lockevod/Karoo-KActions/README.md

 1. **About TextBelt**:
    - TextBelt offers worldwide SMS sending.
    - The free version allows 1 SMS per day.
    - For more messages, you need to purchase credits at [TextBelt](https://textbelt.com/).
    - You'll receive from different numbers (TextBelt has a significant pool number)

 2. **Configure TextBelt in KActions**:
    - Select "SMS (TextBelt)" as the provider.
    - To use the free version, leave the API Key field empty or type "textbelt".
    - If you've purchased credits, enter your API Key.

-### Email (Resend)

-1. **Create a Resend account**:
-   - Visit [Resend.com](https://resend.com) and register.
-Resend has a free tier, you can register an own domain (with free tier) and send from this domain, but if you don't have you'll receive mails from resend.dev
-   - Get your API Key from the dashboard.

-2. **Configure Resend in KActions**:
-   - Select "Email (Resend)" as the provider.
-   - Enter your API Key.
-   - Configure the sender and recipient email addresses.

 ## Webhook Configuration